 Send a Notice to Parents

 For programs presented at schools, we encourage you to advise all teachers and to send a note to parents about the performance.
-In the note, indicate the program was funded in part by MHC, MCACA, and your organization.
-Also, include an article in your school newsletter referencing MHC and MCACA support.
+In the note, indicate the program was funded in part by MH, MCACA, and your organization.
+Also, include an article in your school newsletter referencing MH and MCACA support.

 Arts & Humanities Touring Program Communications Contact